Inside the mad rush to produce ventilators and emergency gear to fight COVID-19

 “It was the most nimble I’ve ever seen a government agency act,” Pierce says.
 “That’s kind of the time we live in, I guess.”

-From 3D-printing to a low-tech “worst-case scenario”
+From 3D printing to a low-tech “worst-case scenario”

 Ramped-up production of basic products like face shields, cotton masks, and hand sanitizer is a bright spot in the darkening landscape of the COVID-19 pandemic.
 But while they offer some relief on the margins of the crisis, these products can’t address the frontlines, where the lack of ventilators could soon be dire concerns.